-- (1) The accounting officer may- - (a) select accredited prospective providers from the CSD website, or the Municipalities own data base of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the municipal website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The criteria for accredited prospective providers are as follows: - (a) Registration on National Treasury's Central Supplier Database (CSD); - (b) Valid Tax Clearance Certificate (either original hard copy or verified via SARS efiling); - (c) Declaration of interest: - (d) Valid Municipal Billing Clearance; or Lease Agreement with confirmation of rental paid up to date by Lessor. - (e) Proof of Banking Detail; and - (f) Any other documents as required on the municipality's database registration form. - (5) The municipality may use the National Treasury Central Supplier Database for its procurement requirements, and may obtain information from Services Providers that are not registered on CSD to use for unpractical purposes of procurement.
+- (1) The accounting officer may- - (a) have a list of accredited prospective providers from the CSD website, or the Municipalities own data base of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the municipal website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The listing criteria for accredited prospective providers are as follows: - (a) Registration on National Treasury's Central Supplier Database (CSD); - (b) Valid Tax Clearance Certificate (either original hard copy or verified via SARS efiling):

+- (c) Declaration of interest: - (d) Valid Municipal Billing Clearance; - (e) Proof of Banking Detail; and - (f) Any other documents as required on the municipality's database registration form. - (3) The aforesaid list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
+Prospective providers must be allowed to submit applications for listing at any time. - (4) The aforesaid list must also be compiled per commodity and per type of service. - (5) The municipality may use the National Treasury Central Supplier Database for its procurement requirements, and may obtain information from Services Providers that are not registered on CSD to use for unpractical purposes of procurement.